I Love L.A.: In popular culture

 "I Love L.A." has been used in many feature films.
 The song was the first and the last music video aired on Cable Music Channel.
 The song was also used in some of the network's IDs and commercial promos.

 The sequence of streets in the song was parodied in the 1985 song "Born in East L.A." by Cheech Marin.
 But instead of listing the streets sung by Randy Newman, listed are Soto Street, Brooklyn Avenue, City Terrace, and Whittier Boulevard, all streets of East Los Angeles.
+It was also parodied by Kris Jenner (then known as Kris Kardashian) for her thirtieth birthday in 1985, and it was remade by her daughters in 2015 for her sixtieth birthday.

 The song is also played in the movies Down and Out in Beverly Hills, The Naked Gun: From the Files of Police Squad!, Bean and Volcano, and its lyrics play a plot point in the 1985 film Gotcha!.
 The song was used in the closing credits of CBS's coverage of the 2025 Grammy Awards.
+The song is featured in the TV show Perfect Strangers episode The Men Who Knew Too Much (Part 1) Balki sang this song when they were going to LA and then the song played at two different times in this episode.

 Sports

 "I Love L.A." is played following major sporting events in Los Angeles if the home team has scored or won, notably when the Dodgers, Lakers, Rams, Kings and Galaxy win.
 For a time, the Kings used it as their goal song.
 Newman also performed the song live at Staples Center just before the 2003 Lakers home opener as the team's 2001–02 championship banner, signaling their three-peat, was unveiled.

 The Dodgers adapted the title to "We Love L.A." as a marketing slogan for the 2015 season, prompting Los Angeles Times writer Steve Dilbeck to quip, "It's not 'I Love L.A.' like in the song, but we love L.A.
 Guess they wanted to save paying royalties to Randy Newman."

-In June 2014, as part of losing a bet with Los Angeles mayor Eric Garcetti on the Stanley Cup Finals between the Kings and the New York Rangers, New York City mayor Bill de Blasio sang the song on Jimmy Kimmel Live!, wearing an "I Love L.A."
+In June 2014, as part of losing a bet with Los Angeles mayor Eric Garcetti on the Stanley Cup Final between the Kings and the New York Rangers, New York City mayor Bill de Blasio sang the song on Jimmy Kimmel Live!, wearing an "I Love L.A."
 T-shirt and accompanied by disadvantaged youth from the 52nd Street Project.

 When Maroon 5 performed at the Forum – where the Lakers played from 1967 to 1999 – on March 5, 2015, band frontman Adam Levine brought out Newman to perform "I Love L.A." alongside as a special encore featuring an appearance from the Laker Girls, the team's cheerleaders.

 Following the Dodgers' victory in the 2024 World Series, Nike created an ad featuring "I Love L.A." where the staff and players were listed out in a credits style, referencing the city's role in the film industry.